How to Change a Urinary Drainage Bag

 Adhesive and Non-Adhesive Condom Catheter Options

 Non-adhesive condom catheters feature a strap made of foam material and a Velcro closure to hold the external catheter in place.
-The Dover External Catheter by Cardinal Health is a soft latex condom catheter with a foam strap to help keep it securely in place.
+The Dover External Catheter by Cardinal Health is a soft latex Texas catheter with a foam strap to help keep it securely in place.

 External catheter straps can also be purchased separately to provide an added sense of security.
 The Urocare Uro-Strap Male External Catheter Strap is a convenient and affordable option that is fully adjustable for individual size requirements.